 - Figure 3.9.
 Three exemplar trajectories.
 In all three cases the system moves from an initial position of -20 degrees to a final position of 20 degrees.
-As far as the
+As far as the - 129 stiffness of the joint is concerned, the three trajectories are quite different.
+In (1) the stiffness is kept constant at a relatively high value; in (2) the stiffness is initially low and gets constantly increased whereas in (3) the opposite occurs...58

 - Figure 3.13.
 Comparison between trajectory 2 (dashed line) and trajectory 3 (solid line) (see also Figure 3.9).
 The plot represents the time course of the position; the curves are shifted to make zero the initial position and facilitate comparison.
-Note that trajectory 2 is more accurate because the higher stiffness contributes to reduce the final error due to the weight of the link (the actuator is mounted vertically, the weight opposing the motion).
+Note that trajectory 2 is more accurate because the higher stiffness contributes to reduce the final error due to the weight of the link (the actuator is mounted vertically, the weight opposing the motion). - - 130